Classic Yoga

 Introduction

 Medieval Hatha Yoga texts did not mention or describe this yoga posture.
 Yogi Dhirendra Brahmachari first described this yoga posture in his book Yogic Sukshma Vyayama.
+This revelation adds a modern dimension to ancient yogic practices, enriching the repertoire of postures and exercises.

 Kati Chakrasana Information